2015-2016 Undergraduate & Graduate Catalog

 Islands Group: Mackinac Hall and Manitou Hall.
 These two buildings, constructed with ribbed concrete walls, bronze glass, and porcelain panels, form a natural outdoor court with the adjacent Commons building.

 Mackinac Hall contains classrooms, faculty members' offices, and computer labs.
-It contains the office of the dean of the College of Liberal Arts and Sciences as well as the departments of History, Mathematics, Modern Languages and Literature, Movement Science, Statistics, Philosophy, Computer Science and Information Systems, and Information Technology, as well as the Allendale offices for the Seidman College of Business and the Regional Math and Science Center.
+It also contains the office of the dean of the College of Liberal Arts and Sciences as well as the departments of History, Mathematics, Modern Languages and Literature, Statistics, Philosophy, and Computer Science and Information Systems, as well as the Allendale offices for the Seidman College of Business and the Regional Math and Science Center.
 The building has an English composition computer lab, two general-purpose computer labs, an information technology lab, and a computer lab dedicated to the learning of foreign language.
 In August 2008, an 83,000-square-foot addition to Mackinac opened with 20 general purpose classrooms, two case-rooms, a special purpose GIS Lab, student study areas, food service, and faculty members' offices.
-This 2008 addition is LEED Silver certified and a portion of the original 1968 structure has been renovated to LEED certification
+This 2008 addition is LEED Silver certified and a portion of the original 1968 structure has been renovated to LEED certification standards.

 Manitou Hall contains lecture halls and a computer lab for use by students.
 The campus administrative systems reside on servers housed in Manitou Hall along with the service and communications equipment for the university's fiber-optic-based wide-area network and its connection to the Internet.
-Grand Valley's wide-area high-speed network provides a full complement of computer services including wireless access to all academic buildings and most non-academic locations.
+Grand Valley's wide-area high-speed network provides a full complement of computer services including wireless access to all academic buildings and most nonacademic locations.
 Thousands of computers located throughout the campus serve both the instructional and administrative needs of the university.
 All classrooms and lecture halls are equipped with computers and projection equipment for instruction and all are connected to the university's network and the Internet.
 All academic disciplines use computer services on the Grand Valley campus.

 Calder Art Center is named for the artist whose stabile, La Grand Vitesse, is a Grand Rapids landmark.
 The Calder Art Center houses the Art and Design Department with facilities for graphic design, painting, print-making, art education, drawing, and ceramics, as well as three computer graphics labs, and multifunctional Macintosh labs for art and communication disciplines.